 KingstOOn 2018 will build on the successes of 2013 and 2016 and again host the biennial display of Afro-descendant culture through storytelling and animated media.
 This will be executed under three core themes: LEARN, EARN and DISPLAY.

 To operationalize these themes, KingstOOn 2018 will:

 - Facilitate the exposure of participants to more granular business topics, and content specific workshops;

 - Create a space for the exchange of knowledge and experiences, via panel discussions and networking events;

 - Encourage the interaction between producers of content, buyers of content and consumers of content, via speed meetings and networking events;

 - Catalyze the exchange of ideas within the community of practice between Afro-descendant animators, via an Afro-descendant Animation Film Festival;

 - Showcase Jamaica as a rich source of Afro-descendant stories, academic exploration and ultimately animation production;

 - Demonstrate animation as a viable career through its many manifestations (games, non-entertainment, feature films, etc.).

-The objectives of KingstOOn 2016 are:
+The objectives of KingstOOn 2018 are three-fold: